natanai/nvc-app/README.md

 - **Magnet play:** category, situation, and feeling pages present their entries as draggable magnets with a shuffle button for delightful re-arranging.
 - **Category hubs:** each hub displays a grid of clickable entries that navigate to item pages with rich descriptions and related magnets.
 - **Cross-linking:** situation and feeling pages list their related magnets in labelled panels, while need pages highlight strategies and include the share-a-strategy form.
-- **Responsive retro styling:** keeps the playful palette and pixel fonts while threading feelings, needs, situations, and strategies through the same hierarchy.
+- **Responsive retro styling:** keeps the playful palette and pixel fonts while threading feelings, needs, faux feelings, and strategies through the same hierarchy.